 A basic overview of color theory, Rhyne’s book is perhaps best used in conjunction with one of the deeper and more thorough texts I’ve listed above, but is unbeatable, and indispensable, in its practical approach to applying color theory to computer art.

-The Best Basic / Beginner Color Theory Books
+Best Color Theory Books for Beginners

 Special Subjects: Basic Color Theory